MTA Delays Major Port Jervis Line Improvement Amid Congestion Toll Pause

 0:00

-A spokesperson for the agency, or MTA, confirmed the delay with the publication on July 17.
+An MTA spokesperson confirmed the delay on July 17.

 In response to the sudden halt of the New York City congestion toll and the anticipated revenue that comes with it, the MTA recently reshuffled its capital plan by focusing on essential repair work and delaying some replacement jobs and most expansion projects.

-Gov. Kathy Hochul pulled the years-in-the-works toll program weeks before its effective date in June, which she said was an effort to cut the burden on working- and middle-class families.
+Gov. Kathy Hochul pulled the years-in-the-works toll program weeks before its effective date in June; she said it was an effort to cut the burden on working- and middle-class families.

-By the time of halting, half a billion dollars has been spent on toll infrastructure in the city, according to the MTA.
+By the time the toll program was halted, $500 million dollars had been spent on toll infrastructure in the city, according to the MTA.

 The program intends to charge most drivers $15 per day for entering the busiest part of Manhattan, with the dual goals of easing congestion and funding MTA capital projects.

-The agency’s current five-year capital plan, which includes $55.5 billion worth of projects across its subway, bus, train, bridge, and tunnel systems, had anticipated that congestion toll revenue would cover over a quarter of the costs, or $15 billion.
+The agency’s current five-year capital plan, which includes $55.5 billion worth of projects across its subway, bus, train, bridge, and tunnel systems, had anticipated that congestion toll revenue would cover more than a quarter of the costs, or $15 billion.

-In response to the toll halt, the agency put the highest priority on repair work necessary for the safety and functionality of its current transit systems while putting $16.5 billion worth of mostly replacement and improvement projects on the back burner, according to Tim Mulligan, MTA’s deputy chief development officer, at the June 26 board meeting.
+In response to the toll halt, the agency put the highest priority on repair work necessary for the safety and functionality of its current transit systems and put $16.5 billion worth of mostly replacement and improvement projects on the back burner, Tim Mulligan, MTA’s deputy chief development officer, said at the June 26 board meeting.

-The deferred Port Jervis Line improvement project, with an estimated price tag of $100 million, had been part of the agency’s 2020–2024 capital plan to increase the number of trains per day through new passing sidings and possibly a new midpoint yard.
+The deferred Port Jervis Line improvement project, with an estimated price tag of $100 million, had been part of the agency’s 2020–2024 capital plan to increase the number of trains per day through new passing sidings, which essentially act as passing lanes for trains, and possibly a new midpoint yard.

 The line is part of the Metro-North Railroad, one of five major categories of mass transit assets managed by the MTA across the Big Apple and seven adjacent counties; the other four are New York City Transit, the MTA Bus Company, Long Island Rail Road, and bridges and tunnels.